We all know this: Effective customer communication is the cornerstone of any successful business transaction.

-And dealer personnel who are able to consistently and effectively communicate with their customers enjoy stronger relationships and increased sales success.
+Dealer personnel who are able to consistently and effectively communicate with their customers enjoy stronger relationships and increased sales success.

 1: Listen actively

 Effective communication starts with being a good listener.
 Focus on what the customer is saying rather than trying to figure out your own response.
+This is a key component for any great salesman.

 Use body language tactics such as mirroring, or small phrases like “I see” to demonstrate that you are paying attention.